iotaledger/serialization.ixi/readme.md

 and the trit at tag[5] to indicate the fragment-tail-transaction.

 The address field of the headTransaction is reserved to store the ClassHash of the ClassFragment for this DataFragment.
+The transaction hash of referenced data-fragment are stored in next extradata-digest and address fields of bundle fragment transactions.

 The message field of a DataFragment encode the attributes values.
-The transaction hash of referenced data-fragment are stored in next extradata-digest and address fields of bundle fragment transactions.
+An attribute of variable size is encoded in two parts : the 6 first trytes encode the size in trytes, then followed by the data itself.

 <p align="center"><img src="docs/fragment-anatomy.png" width="500"/></p>